-Because she caught two different animals they create a contrast which has meaning.
-The male raven is yang, spirit, like a thought, above ground, simple and direct, equally effective in dealing with meat and shit.
-The female fox is yin, the unconscious.
-She is complex, devious, underground; she controls riches, fortune-telling, and death.
-She represents tricky unconscious knowledge and unconscious dynamics which can change things for good or ill.
+The raven is male, the fox female.
+They form a polarity and polarities are symbolic.
+The raven is spirit (yang), like a thought, above ground, simple and direct, equally effective in dealing with meat and shit.
+The fox is underground (yin), complex, devious; she controls riches, fortune-telling, and death.
+She represents unconscious knowledge and tricky unconscious dynamics which can change things for good or ill.

-When a dynamism operates unconsciously like the fox it has enormous power to disrupt our life and send it spinning of course.
-When it is made conscious it can function more as thought, like the raven; it operates more in the clear, simpler and less disruptive.
-Together the raven and the fox represent shamanism: shamans fly long distances like the raven and enter the underworld like the fox.
+When a dynamism operates unconsciously, like the fox, it can disrupt life and send it spinning off course.
+When the dynamism is made conscious it can function more as thought, like the raven, more straight-forward and less disruptive.
+A shaman enters the underworld like the fox and flies long distances like the raven.
+The two animals together represent shamanism.